Mechsoft-Limited/iniswap-document/governance/lottery/lottery-contract.md

 ```

-In the case of tokens other than CAKE mistakenly being sent to the lottery contract, this function is used to recover them and is only callable by the **Owner**
+In the case of tokens other than INI mistakenly being sent to the lottery contract, this function is used to recover them and is only callable by the **Owner**

 ****